open-telemetry/opentelemetry-specification/specification/glossary.md

 ## (Telemetry) Library

-Denotes the actual *OpenTelemetry* (or API compatible) library in use.
+Denotes the actual *OpenTelemetry* (or API-compatible) library in use.
 See [Library](data-resource-semantic-conventions.md#library)

 <a name="instrumented_library"></a>